nishantt3112/ProdGrade_CICD_DevSecOps_Microservices_Project/README.md

 - ✅ Runs on any CNCF-compliant Kubernetes cluster, including Amazon EKS
 - ✅ Ideal for implementing production-grade DevOps, GitOps, and Kubernetes best practices

+- The application consists of **11 independently deployable microservices** that communicate primarily using **gRPC**.
+Each service is responsible for a specific business capability.
-This project extends the original Online Boutique application by building a complete production-ready platform around it using Infrastructure as Code, CI/CD, GitOps, security scanning, monitoring, logging, and automated deployments.
+- This project extends the original Online Boutique application by building a complete production-ready platform around it using Infrastructure as Code, CI/CD, GitOps, security scanning, monitoring, logging, and automated deployments.

 # 🏗️ Application Architecture